coolsamson7/dorm/README.md

 After reading the result set, the engine will create the appropriate `DataObject` instance and store the appropriate values in the correct places.

 If we talk about queries, that code gets a little bit more complicated.
-Querying for an integer attribute "age" with the operator "=" will result in something like
+Querying for an integer attribute "age" with the operator "=" and value 58 will result in something like
 ```Sql
 select
         p1_0.ATTRIBUTE,